Texas Tavern: History

 Issac N. (Nick) Bullington, an advance man for the Ringling Brothers Circus, opened the Texas Tavern in 1930.
 As part of his job for the circus, he traveled ahead of the circus booking shows.
-While on business in San Antonio, Texas, Bullington discovered a chile recipe that inspired his opening of the restaurant.
+While on business in San Antonio, Texas, Bullington discovered a chili recipe that inspired his opening of the restaurant.
 Later, when Bullington settled in Roanoke, he opened the restaurant in the Thurman and Boone Furniture store parking lot on Church Ave.
 The Bullington family has passed ownership down generations.
 When Nick Bullington passed in 1942, his son James G. became the owner.
-James G. passed ownership to his son, James N., who passed ownership to his son, James Matthew Bullington, in February 2005.
-The latter Bullington still owns and operates the store today.
+James G. passed ownership to his son, James N., who passed ownership to his son, James Matthew, in February 2005.
+The latter Bullington still owns and operates the establishment today.

+Typical of restaurants from its era, the interior of the building features a grill just inside the front window; the entire cooking and preparation area is six feet square.
 Little on the menu has changed since the restaurant's foundation.
-Besides chili, it features a variety of hamburgers and hot dogs, as well as many breakfast items.
+Besides chili (spelled "chile" on the menu, as it was at the restaurant's founding and has been ever since), it features a variety of hamburgers and hot dogs, as well as many breakfast items.
 Soft drinks are served, but nothing alcoholic.
+The restaurant still does not accept payment cards and operates as a cash-only business.
+The building remains essentially unchanged since its founding; the only substantial renovations have been repairs to the griddle made in 1975.
+Parking is available onsite, as is an ATM.

-The "Cheesy Western", a cheeseburger with fried egg, pickles, and sweet relish, was identified as one of the 20 best burgers in Virginia by Thrillist in 2015.
+The "Cheesy Western", a cheeseburger with fried egg, pickles, and sweet relish, was invented in 1929 by Isaac Billington and is a staple of the restaurant's menu.
+It was identified as one of the 20 best burgers in Virginia by Thrillist in 2015.
+In May 2025 it was featured on the menu of Hamburger America restaurant in Manhattan.
+George Motz featured the burger in an article for Southern Living, in which he stated that his preferred version contains three patties and a small amount of chili; he also listed the restaurant in his 2008 book, Hamburger America: A State-by-State Guide to 100 Great Burger Joints.

 Culture

 Many famous individuals have visited Texas Tavern, including Harry Connick, Jr., Mike Pence, Kevin Costner, and many others.
-Pence was heckled at Texas Tavern, creating media buzz about his likability.
 The restaurant has long been a fixture in the neighborhood, known for its regular customer base.

 The restaurant is sometimes referred to as "Roanoke's Millionaires Club".
 It features a sign boasting, "We seat 1,000 people, 10 at a time."